dcorre/otrain/docs/installation.rst

 .. code-block:: console

-   docker exec otrainee ls
+   docker exec otrain ls
-   docker exec otrainee pwd
+   docker exec otrain pwd

-to make a `ls` or a `pwd` in the container named `otrainee`, or any other bash commands.
+to make a `ls` or a `pwd` in the container named `otrain`, or any other bash commands.

-**In the following, if you are using a Docker image just prepend the command `docker exec otrainee` to run the given commands within the container instead of your machine.**
+**In the following, if you are using a Docker image just prepend the command `docker exec otrain` to run the given commands within the container instead of your machine.**

 The container is alive as long as you do not shut down your machine.
 It is important to know that you can not give the same name to two containers.
 So if for some reasons you need to remove the current container to start a new one, type:

 .. code-block:: console

-   docker rm otrainee
+   docker rm otrain

 You can list the containers, active or not, on your machine with: